Clayton State University: History

 The College of Business is accredited by the Association to Advance Collegiate Schools of Business; only the top 5% of all business schools worldwide are AACSB accredited.
 The Harry S. Downs Continuing Education Center, overlooking the main campus lake, offers programs in language, personal growth, and technical subjects, and is also a venue for conferences and special events.

 In 2016 the Clinical/Counseling Psychology master's degree program gained Masters in Psychology and Counseling Accreditation Council (MPCAC) accreditation through 2026.

 In 2004, approval for developing a masters program was given by the Georgia Board of Regents.
 Clayton State University currently offers nine master's degree programs and 40 baccalaureate degree majors.

 In 2021, Dr. T. Ramon Stuart became Clayton State's first African-American president.

 The university is accredited by the Southern Association of Colleges and Schools.

 Student body

-The majority of Clayton State students come from the Atlanta metro area.
-The remaining come from other regions of Georgia, the United States, and some 40 foreign countries.
+The vast majority of Clayton State students come from the Atlanta metro area.
+The remaining few come from other regions of Georgia, the United States, and some 40 foreign countries.

 While one-third of the students are under 22, the median age is 28 and the university is recognized for two-thirds of its students being non-traditional, adult learners.

 The U.S. News & World Report ranking of colleges consistently identifies Clayton State University as having one of the most diverse student body populations among comprehensive baccalaureate-level colleges and universities in the southern United States.
 More than 80% of the student body self-identify as an ethnic or racial minority (majority African-American).

 All students are required to own or have access to a laptop computer, regardless of major or status.

-On February 1, 2011, the student login "SWAN" (Student Web Access Network) was updated to be more secure against phishing of students' usernames and passwords.
-It was updated again in the spring of 2017.

 There are over 45 student organizations established on campus.